Louise Redknapp Announces Her First Studio Album In 19 Years And New Single ‘Stretch’

-Louise Redknapp has kept her fans waiting for a new album but the wait is nearly over since she’s announced a fourth studio album will be released later this year.
+Louise Redknapp has kept her fans waiting for a new album, but the wait is nearly over since she’s announced a fourth studio album will be released later this year.

-The lead single from the album “Stretch” premiered on BBC Radio 2 in the U.K. this morning.
+The lead single from the album called “Stretch” premiered on BBC Radio 2 in the U.K. this morning.

 Her Instagram post of the announcement was met with thousands of likes and floods of comments from very excited fans.